 Count recipients before launching the campaign

 If you haven't received the push notification you can review some of the most common causes.
-First navigate to Campaigns > Live/Past campaigns > click on the menu to see additional options > Notifications Log.
+First navigate to Campaigns > Existing campaigns and on the matching campaign click on the Options menu to see additional options > Notifications Log.

 Troubleshooting: App debug logs

-You can turn debug logs to review issues.
+You can turn debug logs on your apps to review issues.
 See our dedicated guide for instructions on how to enable debug logs.